rmnblm/sip-app-landing-page/_pages/privacypolicy.md

 ---

 **Last updated**
-April 5 2023
+May 31 2023

 # Our privacy policy is simple

 We don't collect any of your personal data.

 We will never require your name, email or any other personal information.
-All tastings, bottles, and other information entered in the application are stored on your device locally and in your iCloud data.
+All ratings, cellars, wines, bottles, and other information entered in the application are stored on your device locally and in your iCloud data.

 We don't have access to it.